 OPINION: This article may contain commentary which reflects the author's opinion.

-MSNBC host Joy Reid’s show has posted its lowest-rated month ever, shedding 51% of its debut audience from 2020.
+MSNBC host Joy Reid’s show posted its lowest-rated month ever, shedding 51% of its debut audience from 2020.

 Her show, “ReidOut,” finished April with its smallest monthly audience ever since the program began nearly two years ago.